 As a general rule, all 10-yr olds should be playing AAA.
 9-yr olds who are ready for more competitive baseball will be considered for AAA as well.

 AA is for 8-yr olds and most 9-yr olds.
 7-yr olds who are ready for more competitive baseball may attend evaluations and be considered for AA.

-AAA teams typically play or practice a total of 4-5 times per week with games usually scheduled on Tuesdays, Thursdays and/or Saturdays.
+AAA teams typically play or practice a total of 4-5 times per week.

-AA teams typically play or practice a total of 3-4 times per week with games usually scheduled on Wednesdays and Saturdays.
+AA teams typically play or practice a total of 3-4 times per week.

 Farm Baseball – Coach Pitch (Ages 6-8):

 Farm Baseball is an instructional coach pitch division designed to help players develop the fundamental skills necessary to move on to play at the Minor division level.
 While games are played, results are not tracked and the rules are highly modified in order to emphasize skill development over competitiveness.
 Six-year-olds should have played a year of T-Ball before participating in Farm.
 Attendance at Evaluations is not required.